|Hotels||Health and Safety Guidance & Operational Protocols|

 All guests travelling to Antigua and Barbuda on vacation are required to stay at a certified accommodation property.
 If on arrival a guest cannot provide proof of stay at a certified property, guest will be required to make alternate arrangements at an approved property.
-If not, guest will be required to quarantine at a government facility.
+If not, the guest will be required to quarantine at a government facility.
 You will find a comprehensive listing of certified accommodations HERE.

 All certified accommodations listed have undergone inspection by the Ministry of Health and the Ministry of Tourism.

-Do you have re-opening dates of hotels?
+Do you have re-opening dates for hotels?